lefoy/cyanide-theme/README.md

 lefoy-sublime-theme
 ===================

-My Sublime Text 3 theme
+This theme is based on [Centurion](https://github.com/allanhortle/Centurion).

 ## Installation